Supervisor

 Simple One For One supervisors start with empty children and spawn them on demand:

-},Start instances with StartChild:
+Start instances with StartChild:

-}Each call spawns a new worker.
-The args passed to StartChild are used for that specific instance.
-Future restarts of that instance use those args, not the template args from the spec.
+Each call spawns a new worker.
+The args passed to StartChild are stored for that specific instance.
+When the restart strategy triggers (child crashes, exceeds intensity, etc.), the child restarts with the same args it was originally started with, not the template args from the spec.
+This ensures each worker instance maintains its configuration across restarts.

 Workers are not registered by name (no SpawnRegister).
 You track them by PID from the return value or via supervisor.Children().